stereobooster/search_syntax/docs/approximate-string-matching-algorithms.md

 1. Some measures can have more than one algorithm to calculate it
 2. Algorithms are different by computational and space complexity
+3. online/offline
+   - Online algorithms search without pre-processing the target data, and need to traverse all data during the search
+   - Offline algorithms pre-process the target data and may store it in memory or on disk to speed up query processing (see "Indexes" section below)
+4. exhaustive/heuristic
+   - Exhaustive algorithms guarantee to find all occurrences of the query in the target
+   - Heuristic algorithms may not find all similar data.
+In heuristics, a reduction of the search time is achieved by evaluating only the statistically interesting patterns
+5. global/local measure of similarity
+   - Global takes into account the similarity of all target data to the query
+   - Local takes into account the similarity between some part of the target and the query

 | Measure                          | Algorithm      | Computational complexity | Space complexity | Comment                                                                                                                                              |
 | -------------------------------- | -------------- | ------------------------ | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |